MicrosoftDocs/customer-voice/cv-docs/survey-formatting.md

 ---
 title: "Add formatting to a survey | MicrosoftDocs"
-description: "Instructions for adding formatting to a survey created with Dynamics 365 Customer Voice." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "This topic explains how to add formatting to a survey and control the general look and feel of your survey." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article